 Requirements for students to complete each assessment item satisfactorily:

-To complete each of the essay and test assessment items satisfactorily, students must obtain at least 50% of the marks available for the essay and the ethics test, and have satisfied the workshop attendance, self-reflection, and interview assessment requirements.
+To complete each of the essay and ethics assessment items satisfactorily, students must obtain at least 50% of the marks available for the essay and the ethics test, and have satisfied the workshop attendance, self-reflection, and interview assessment requirements

 Penalties for late submission of required work: